turtleDev/scramblejs/README.md

 ### `class Grinder()`
-`Grinder` object encapsultes the selected DOM element, along with it's corresponding config.
-Every grinder method returns a new `Grinder` object.
+`Grinder` object encapsulates the selected DOM element, along with it's corresponding config.
+Every grinder method returns a new `Grinder` object (except `.then` and `.catch`).
 A `Grinder` object is returned by `Scramble.select`, and you will never directly instantiate this class.

 ### `Grinder#createEmpty(length:number, padding:string)`
 Create a new empty buffer.
 Note that it clears out any previous content.
 The created buffer is filled with `padding` chars. by default, by `&nbsp;`.

 ### `Grinder#setText(text:string, align:function)`
-Set the internal buffer to `text`. `align` function is used to align the contents of the text within the buffer (in case the buffer is larger than the text).
-Be default, the text is left aligned, but you can also have it right, or center aligned.
+Set the internal buffer to `text`.&nbsp;`align` function is used to align the contents of the text within the buffer (in case the buffer is larger than the text).
+By default, the text is left aligned, but you can also have it right, or center aligned.

 ```js